avcimehmet/DevOps/hands-on/Kubernetes/kubernetes-09-Liveness-Readiness-and-Startup-Probes/README.md

 kubectl describe ep readiness-http
 ```

-- After 30 seconds, view endpoint `NotReadyAddresses` fields to verify that the ports are running but they are excluded from endpoint.
+- Before 45 seconds, view endpoint `NotReadyAddresses` fields to verify that the ports are running but they are excluded from endpoint.

-- Delete a pod and see one of pod will be ready for service.
-After 30 seconds, it will be excluded from endpoint again.
+- Delete a pod and see one of pod will be not ready for service.
+After 45 seconds, it will be included by endpoint again.

 ```bash
 kubectl get pod